Julie Raque Adams: 2014

 Instead of running for a third term in the Kentucky House of Representatives, Adams chose to run for the 36th District in the Kentucky Senate.
 She ran unopposed in the primary.
 The General Election was held on November 4, 2014.
 Adams faced off against Democratic candidate Siddique Malik.
 She won the election with 66% of the vote.

 Adams was sworn in as a State Senator on January 1, 2015.

-2016 Presidential Election
+2016 presidential election

-Presidential Endorsement
+Presidential endorsement

 On March 5, 2016, Adams announced her endorsement of Presidential candidate Marco Rubio.
 Rubio would eventually lose the nomination to Donald Trump who would eventually win the presidency.

 Republican National Convention

 At the 2016 Republican National Convention, Adams was one of Kentucky's 46 delegates to the convention.